Claude Monet: Return to Paris

 Monet returned to Paris in December 1862, where he enrolled in Charles Gleyre studio, the École impériale des beaux-arts de Paris at 70 rue Notre-Dame-des-Champs due to the recommendations of his cousin by marriage Auguste Toulmouche.
 However he ended up leaving Gleyre's studio, as they disagreed on the method of presenting nature.
 While here he met Pierre-Auguste Renoir and Frédéric Bazille.
 Bazille eventually became his closest friend.
-In search of motifs, they traveled to Honfleur where Monet painted several "studies" of the harbor and the mouth of the Seine.
+In search of motifs, they travelled to Honfleur where Monet painted several "studies" of the harbour and the mouth of the Seine.
 Monet often painted alongside Renoir and Alfred Sisley, both of whom shared his desire to articulate new standards of beauty in conventional subjects.

 During this time he painted Women in Garden, his first successful large-scale painting, and Le déjeuner sur l'herbe, the "most important painting of Monet's early period".
 Having debuted at the Salon in 1865 with La Pointe de la Hève at Low Tide and Mouth of the Seine at Honfleur to large praise, he hoped Le déjeuner sur l'herbe would help him break through into the Salon of 1866.
 He could not finish it in a timely manner and instead submitted The Woman in the Green Dress and Pavé de Chailly to acceptance.
 Thereafter, he submitted works to the Salon annually until 1870, but they were accepted by the juries only twice, in 1866 and 1868.
 He sent no more works to the Salon until his single, final attempt in 1880.
 His work was considered radical, "discouraged at all official levels".